randomtruffles/Dominion_League/rules.md

 <a name="6.2.6"></a>6.2.6.
 At the end of the sixth and final week of the season, players should have completed all of their matches.
 This typically requires having completed 5 matches.

 <a name="6.2.7"></a>6.2.7.
-By default, the moderators will drop and suspend (see [7](#7)) players who fail to meet these deadlines, though they may waive the drop and/or the suspension at their discretion due to extenuating circumstances.
+By default, the moderators will drop and suspend (see [7](#7)) players who fail to meet these deadlines and do not request an extension (see [6.3](/rules#6.3)), though they may waive the drop and/or the suspension at their discretion in response to extenuating circumstances.

 ### <a name="6.3"></a>6.3.
 Extensions

-If you are unable to complete a match by the end of season deadline ([6.2.6](#6.2.6)), you must request an extension from your moderator by that deadline.
+If you are unable to meet one of the deadlines specified in [6.2](/rules#6.2), you must request an extension from your moderator by that deadline.

 <a name="6.3.1"></a>6.3.1.
-If you are in tier A, you may request an extension of up to 3 days.
-In all other tiers, you may request an extension of up to 7 days.
+If you are in tier A and you are requesting an extension to the end-of-season deadline ([6.2.6](/rules#6.2.6)), you may request an extension of up to 3 days.
+In all other cases, you may request an extension of up to 7 days.
+If you do not request an extension, or if you still have not met the deadline by the end of the extension period, you will be dropped and suspended by default per [6.2.7](/rules#6.2.7).

 <a name="6.3.2"></a>6.3.2.
+You can only request an extension if you are not currently behind on any prior deadlines for the season.
+This means that any scheduling you need to do for an extension from a prior week must be completed before you can request another extension; similarly, you cannot request an extension for a deadline that you have already missed.

-You must schedule an uncompleted match with your opponent before you can request an extension for it.
+<a name="6.3.3"></a>6.3.3.
+To receive an extension for the end-of-season deadline ([6.2.6](/rules#6.2.6)), you must schedule an uncompleted match with your opponent.
 Provide the date and time to your moderator when you request it.

-<a name="6.3.3"></a>6.3.3.
-If the match is not completed during the extension period, or an extension was never requested, you and/or your opponent may be dropped at your moderator’s judgment per [7.1](#7.1).
+For any other extension request, you must include a plan for how you will catch up to the expected pace of scheduling.

+<a name="6.3.4"></a>6.3.4.
+Extensions only apply to the week they are requested for.
+If you need another extension for a later week in the season, you will need to make another request.

+<a name="6.3.5"></a>6.3.5.
+Although moderators will grant extension requests in most cases, they are not required to do so.
+In particular, players who abuse the extension system/consistently fail to meet deadlines may be denied extensions.

+<a name="6.3.6"></a>6.3.6.
+Moderators will announce all granted extension requests in the division channel.

 ### <a name="6.4"></a>6.4.
 Difficulty scheduling